Archives: Policies, Procedures, and Requirements

 Selecting and Changing a Special Committee

-Summary Forming a new committee Students must select their special committee chair within three weeks of registering with the Graduate School.
-A temporary committee chair or the field’s director of…
+Summary Forming a new committee Students must select their special committee chair within three weeks of registering with the Graduate School, and the graduate faculty requires that all students have…

 Thesis and Dissertation